pgRouting/pgrouting/src/common/doc/pgrouting_topology.rst

     vacuum analyze verbose st;

 Now your database should be ready to use any (most?) of the pgRouting algorithms.

 Functions
 =========

 .. function:: pgr_createTopology(geom_table varchar, tolerance double precision, geo_cname varchar, gid_cname varchar)

+:geom_table: ``text`` name of the edge table
+:tolerance: ``float8`` tolerance distance used to matching nodes
+:geo_cname: ``text`` the geometry column name
+:gid_cname: ``text`` the edge unique identifier (INTEGER or BIGINT)

 Fill the source and target_id column for all lines.
 All line ends with a distance less than tolerance, are assigned the same id.
 This function assumes the "source" and "target" columns exist on table "geom_table" and are of type integer or bigint.
-   * geom_table - name of the edge table
-   * tolerance  - tolerance distance used to matching nodes
-   * geo_cname  - the geometry column name
-   * gid_cname  - the edge unique identifier (INTEGER or BIGINT)

 .. function:: pgr_pointToId(p, tolerance)

    *This function should not be used directly.
 Use pgr_createTopology instead.*
+   *Returns BIGINT*

 Inserts a point into a temporary vertices table, and return an id of a new point or an existing point.
 Tolerance is the minimal distance between existing points and the new point to create a new point.
-   * Returns BIGINT